max-talanov/1/computational emotional thinking course/levels_of_mental_activities.md

 ###Logic vs. Commonsense

+If A implies B, and B implies C, then A implies C. But when does such “logical thinking” work?

 So using logic is somewhat like walking a plank; it assumes that each separate step is correct—whereas commonsense thinking demands more support; one must add evidence after every few steps.

 ![Logic vs. Commonsense](http://web.media.mit.edu/~minsky/E5/eb5_files/image020.png)

+And those frailties grow exponentially with increasingly longer chains, because every additional inference-step may give the chain more ways to break.
+This is why, when people present their arguments, they frequently interrupt themselves to add more evidence or analogies; they sense the need to further support the present step before they proceed to the next one.

 ##Reflective thinking